lammps/lammps/doc/src/Developer_atom.rst

 containing first all *owned* atoms (index < `Atom::nlocal`) and then all *ghost* atoms.
-The order of atoms in these arrays can change due to atoms migrating between between subdomains, atoms being added or deleted, or atoms being sorted for better cach efficiency.
+The order of atoms in these arrays can change due to atoms migrating between between subdomains, atoms being added or deleted, or atoms being sorted for better cache efficiency.
 Atoms are globally uniquely identified by their *atom ID*.
 There may be multiple atoms with the same atom ID present, but only one of them may be an *owned* atom.